idso-fa1-pathology/docker-k8s-workshop/README.md

 5. Check progress by looking at your job status in OpenLens or you can wait and see what happens.
 Once the job is done, you will see a `logs` folder and a `done` folder appear in your current directory.
 Check out the contents of the log folder for details.

+I highly recommend installing OpenLens on your machine.
+It helps a lot with monitoring job progress (Talk to Ping about instructions and setting it up).

 ## lessons learned

-- I highly recommend installing OpenLens on your machine.
-It helps a lot with monitoring job progress (Talk to Ping about instructions and setting it up)
-- If in Part 3 -> step 4 the log file says ```exec /usr/local/bin/python: exec format error```, go back to Part2 -> step 1.
+- If the kubernetes fails to run the job and the log file says ```exec /usr/local/bin/python: exec format error```, go back to Part 2.1.
-- Make use of tags for differentiating different versions of your image.
 - Make sure you are using the latest version of the yaml templates.